 Now it’s time to start planning and imagining this feeling: as you back roll off the boat, the sun rays fade in goodbye and the calming ripples of water envelop you into a curious world of ancient past and future discovery.
 You’ll lose your breath, but not because of a faulty oxygen tank instead you’ll be breathlessly in awe over Sicily’s sunken society of marine creatures and ancient artefacts – so who’s ready to explore the best diving spots in Sicily and take a selfie with 2,000-year-old statues?

-The Marine Protected Area of the Aegadian Islands lie off the northwest coast of Sicily in a cluster of five small landmasses.
+The Marine Protected Area of the Aegadian Islands lies off the northwest coast of Sicily in a cluster of five small landmasses.
 Favignana, Levanzo, Marettimo, Maraone and Formica run this archipelago a total expanse of 14 square miles.
 While each island shares the same turquoise gem crashing at its coast, Levanzo and Marettimo are the best dive sites by far.

 With silky smooth and remote waters, Levanzo is a paradise for experienced divers.
 Lurking below, about 100 feet (30 meters), is a Roman shipwreck.
 It rests between the waters of Cala Minnola and Punta Altarella with years and years of history to discover.
 Amphorae and first century B.C. pottery has already been found in the shadows of this prehistoric structure.
 As you explore the undertow of Levanzo, you can’t miss the Grotta del Genovese where one can see 10,000-year-old art carved into Upper Palaeolithic wall paintings and neolithic drawings.
 But be sure to make a reservation ahead of time or you may miss out!
 These cave inscriptions were discovered in 1949 by a wandering Francesca Minellono, a painter from Florence on holiday.
 Who knows, maybe the next discovery will be made by a curious diver?
 In Levanzo, the possibilities and history are endless!

 Like its neighbour, Marettimo is a red x on the treasure map for divers.
-This little island with its many grottos and jagged coastline is a saltwater haven above and below.
+This little island with its many grottos and the jagged coastline is a saltwater haven above and below.
 Experienced divers can search for the 17th-century iron cannon or explore the 1973 wreck of the Kent.
 The latter is a bit of an undertaking as it is about 150 feet (50 meters) below the surface, but certainly worth it for well-versed scuba divers.
 As a hotspot for diving, Marettimo has numerous opportunities for diving courses and excursions.
 So, if you’re rather new to the world of plunging yourself well below the depths of oxygen and sunlight then don’t fret, Marettimo attracts all kinds of travellers!
 Lovers’ Grotto, the Blue Grotto and the Grotto of Sighs also dot this island.
 Locals even say you can hear the Grotto of Sighs moaning against its cave entrapment during the peak of winter.
 From Sicily, catch a boat to the Aegadian Islands for a day of diving, grotto-hopping and discovery below the glassy blues of the Mediterranean.

 A tourist-must off of Sicily’s northeastern flank, the UNESCO-protected Aeolian Islands spread across the ribbons of blue into an archipelago of seven landmasses.
 Watched over by its namesake, the Greek god of Aeolus and the King of the Winds, these islands are a force of nature with at least eight wide caves, four volcanoes and all the diving anyone could want!
 Lipari, Panarea, Vulcano, Salina, Filicudi, Alicudi and Stromboli compose this string of islands, and all offer diving, diversity and incredible views of active and dormant volcanoes.
 Imagine your head finally breaking through the surface shattering the mirror of crystal-clear waters all around to a view of a desolate volcano off in the distance.